Recruitment

 • A set of fixed questions.
 Skills tests and scenario quizzes reuse the same questions for every company.
 Once questions are shared online, candidates can practise them.

 • An AI interviewer.
 Candidates rehearse and re-record until it sounds smooth.
 It also puts them off.
 When one company required an AI interview, 38% of candidates dropped out rather than do it.
+For vendor-level context on one-way video and alternatives, see our HireVue alternative guide.

 • A rehearsed interview story.
 The classic prepared answer.
 Coaches, online forums, and now AI all hand out the same story templates.